-As at June 30, 2015, we had goodwill and intangible assets of approximately \$81.7 million and \$43.4 million, respectively, which primarily resulted from the purchases of Aviva Global, BizAps, Chang Limited, Flovate Technologies Limited, or Flovate, Fusion, Marketics Technologies (India) Private Limited, or Marketics, Town & Country Assistance Limited (which we subsequently rebranded as WNS Assistance), and WNS Global.
-Of the \$43.4 million of intangible assets as at June 30, 2015, \$28.4 million pertain to our purchase of Aviva Global.
+As at September 30, 2015, we had goodwill and intangible assets of approximately \$78.5 million and \$38.3 million, respectively, which primarily resulted from the purchases of Aviva Global, BizAps, Chang Limited, Flovate Technologies Limited, or Flovate, Fusion, Marketics Technologies (India) Private Limited, or Marketics, Town & Country Assistance Limited (which we subsequently rebranded as WNS Assistance), and WNS Global.
+Of the \$38.3 million of intangible assets as at September 30, 2015, \$22.7 million pertain to our purchase of Aviva Global.
 Under IFRS, we are required to review our goodwill, intangibles or other assets for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
 In addition, goodwill, intangible or other assets with indefinite lives are required to be tested for impairment at least annually.
-We performed an impairment review and recorded a significant impairment charge to our earnings in fiscal 2008 relating to Trinity Partners Inc. If, for example, the insurance industry experiences a significant decline in business and we determine that we will not be able to achieve the cash flows that we had expected from our acquisition of Aviva Global, we may have to record an impairment of all or a portion of the \$28.4 million of intangible assets relating to our purchase of Aviva Global.
-Although our impairment review of goodwill and intangible assets in fiscal 2015, 2014 and 2013 did not indicate any impairment, we may be required in the future to record a significant charge to earnings in our financial statements during the period in which any impairment of our goodwill or other intangible assets is determined.
+We performed an impairment review and recorded a significant impairment charge to our earnings in fiscal 2008 relating to Trinity Partners Inc. If, for example, the insurance industry experiences a significant decline in business and we determine that we will not be able to achieve the cash flows that we had expected from our acquisition of Aviva Global.
+Although our impairment review of goodwill and intangible assets in fiscal 2015, 2014 and 2013 did not indicate any impairment, we may be required in the future to record a significant charge to earnings in of 120.5, 2014 and 2013 did not indicate any impairment of our goodwill or other intangible assets is determined.
 Such charges may have a significant adverse impact on our results of operations.